 Democrats and those opposed to the bill say the legislation would take away the rights from people served by federal health programs.

-Republicans argue that placing limits on malpractice suits would reduce health costs, save taxpayers money and make healthcare more accessible.
+Republicans argue that limiting malpractice suits would reduce health costs, save taxpayers money and make healthcare more accessible.
 Their goal, they say, is to slow the growth of spending on healthcare.

 The Congressional Budget Office, a nonpartisan organization, said the bill would save the government $50 billion over ten years.

-The bill would slightly decrease the number of certain tests doctors typically perform to reduce their risk of liability.
+The bill would slightly decrease the number of specific tests doctors typically perform to reduce liability risk.
 Known as “defensive medicine” in the medical industry, doctors say that performing such tests and services adds to the overall cost of healthcare.

 Even with cost savings, Democrats argue that the bill would deny restitution to victims of medical malpractice.
-Rep. Steve Cohen of Tennessee said the restrictions would also apply to cases of “egregious medical error,” such as when surgery is performed on the wrong body part.
+Rep. Steve Cohen of Tennessee said the restrictions would also apply to “egregious medical error cases,” such as when surgery is performed on the wrong body part.

 Lawyers also argue that the bill would make it harder for victims of nursing home abuse to seek redress and would eliminate one of the most effective tools in improving nursing home care.